in2code-de/powermail/Documentation/ForEditors/ManageMailsWithBackendModule/Index.rst

  - :Field:
       Additional Fields
    :Description:
-      Clicking on the green Plus Symbol opens a list of all fields (e.g. firstname, lastname, email, etc...) from the form.
+      One or more fields - depending on the form - are listed (e.g. firstname, lastname, email, etc...).
    :Explanation:
       All fields are related to each other with OR.